- Getting Students Started with the ManageBac App

 - Notify parents via Email: Selecting this option will send an email notification to parents of students in the Class

-Year Group Message
+Year Group Discussions

 - Notify members via Email: Selecting this option will send an email notification to all students and teachers in the Year Group.
 If message is shared in additional Year Groups students and teachers of that year groups will also be notified.